eXpOSNitc/expos-docs/docs/faq.md

 ??? question "12.
 What is the difference between eXpOS and XOS?"
-    <a href="http://xosnitc.github.io/" target="_blank">XOS</a> is an earlier version of this project.
+    [XOS](http://xosnitc.github.io/) is an earlier version of this project.
 XOS did not support blocking system calls.

     This means that a process will never do a context switch while it is running in the kernel mode.
     However eXpOS, system calls may block in the kernel mode and other processes could be scheduled.